-- 20-Minute Meal Prep: A little meal prep goes a long way in getting this squash gratin pulled together on Thanksgiving Day!
-Between prepping the squash, chopping the veggies & herbs, shredding the cheese, & making the breadcrumb topping, there are many components of this butternut squash gratin that can be prepped up to 1 week ahead of time.
+- 20-Minute Meal Prep: A little meal prep goes a long way in pulling this squash gratin together on Thanksgiving day!
+Between prepping the squash, chopping the veggies & herbs, shredding the cheese, & making the breadcrumb topping, there are many components of this butternut squash gratin that can be prepared up to 1 week ahead of time.
 Pick & choose from the below list, or do it all!

 - Herbed sourdough bread cubes (<5 minutes active prep): Prep according to Step 2 of Recipe Directions, above.
 Store in an airtight container in the refrigerator for up to 5 days.

-- Portions: As written, this butternut squash au gratin recipe yields a medium batch, serving up to 6 generously as a side dish.
-For a different sized crowd…
+- Portions: As written, this butternut squash gratin recipe yields a medium batch, serving up to 6 generously as a side dish.
+For a different sized crowd:

 - Scaled up: To serve up to 12 as a side dish, double the recipe.
 Assemble the gratin in a 9×13 baking dish.
 Bake as directed in Step 5, adding 10-15 minutes to baking time as needed, until the gratin is heated through with a browned top & bubbling edges.

 - Make it a mini: To serve a cozy crowd of up to 4, halve the recipe.
 Assemble the gratin in a 9×6 baking dish.
 Bake as directed in Step 5, subtracting 5-10 minutes from the baking time as needed, until the gratin is heated through with a browned top & bubbling edges.
-Use your leftover butternut squash another Thanksgiving side dish, as a Thanksgiving Salad, or use honeynut squash instead – it’s like a baby butternut!
+Use leftover butternut squash in another Thanksgiving side dish or as part of a Thanksgiving salad; or use honeynut squash instead – it’s like a baby butternut!

-Keywords: butternut squash gratin casserole, butternut squash au gratin, winter squash, creamy, easy, fall recipe, winter recipe, vegetarian, baked, side dish, Thanksgiving, Friendsgiving, Christmas
+Keywords: butternut squash gratin, butternut squash gratin casserole, butternut squash au gratin, winter squash, cheesy, creamy, easy, fall recipe, winter recipe, vegetarian, baked, roasted, side dish, Thanksgiving, Friendsgiving, Christmas

 Recipe by Jess Larson, Plays Well With Butter | Photography by Eat Love Eat